Original Oratory: Burnt Fries

 and what solutions are working” (Evelyn, 'like I wasn't there': Climate activist

-Vanessa Nakate on being erased from a movement
+Vanessa Nakate on being erased from a movement).
+With a

 lack of representation comes a lack of empowerment.
 And that makes perfect sense to me since most of my friends